How to Deal with Rejection

 Rejection comes at two stages of the job searching process and learnings can differ as a result.
 The first stage is after you apply for the role, and the second stage is after the interview stage.

-At the application stage:
+At the application stage

 Things to consider when applying

-• Did you meet the brief?
-Candidates typically apply for roles based on title but sometimes don’t read the full advertisement.
+Did you meet the brief?
+Candidates typically apply for roles based on the job title but sometimes don’t read the full advertisement.
 By not understanding the brief, it is difficult to know if the role is quite right.
 If the ad doesn’t give you the right context to decide for yourself, recruitment consultants are always happy to help decide with you by understanding your background and.

-At the interview stage:
+At the job interview stage

-• You manage to get an interview, perhaps even a second interview, you think you’ve performed well.
+You manage to get an interview, perhaps even a second interview, you think you’ve performed well.
 A few days later you hear from the hiring manager that it came down to you, and another candidate, and unfortunately for you, the other person got the job.
 What do you need to do to make you the number one choice?

-During the Interview stage:
+During the interview stage

-• Did you prep for your interview well?
+Did you prep for your interview well?
 Did you research the interviewees, take advantage or ask for interview prep (from the consultants who have met the client and taken the brief) and have you thought of questions that make you stand out from the crowd?
 Did you visit the job listers website, and research the company.

 If yes…